DoctorLogicProduct/dltest/landing-pages/dermatology-website-design-1.md

       alt: ''
     headline: ''
     text: Our Reputation Management tool helps you acquire more reviews from patients then organize and instantly display those reviews from around the web.
+Don't let your online reputation make or break your practice.
     link: []
   - img:
     - src: "/uploads/lead-generator-label.svg"